Start by clicking on "Fill out the template"

 How this document is to be used

 Each person who is to become a member of the association should be called together for a meeting.
-At that meeting each should be given an opportunity to understand the rules and then the trustees, officers and other appointments should be made in accordance with the rules.
-Then each person present and intending to become a member should sign the rules, providing their name and address for correspondence.
+At that meeting each person should be given an opportunity to understand the rules and then the officers and other appointments should be made in accordance with the rules.
+Then, each person present and intending to become a member should sign the rules, providing their name and address for correspondence.
 The secretary should then update the membership register with the details of those persons, who will have become the first members of the association.